hushpiper/ask-max/content/presets.md

 ---
 title: "Presets"
-date: 2023-08-24T10:49:44-06:00
 draft: false
 ---

 Note: this information was originally posted on Rentry [here](https://rentry.org/llm-settings).
 That Rentry is now considered deprecated.
-It won't be updated.
+It won't be updated, but it *will* remain in place for the sake of directing people here.

-# The Local LLM Settings Guide/Rant
+## The Local LLM Settings Guide/Rant

 Hi.
 I'm Hush.
 I'm obsessed with tweaking LLM settings.